-An object or human representing a 5th percentile adult female is placed on each seat cushion as specified by the manufacturer of front passengers in the same row as the driver seat, or the state in which occupants representing a 5th percentile adult female1 are on board the vehicle is simulated by an alternative method specified by the vehicle manufacturer as agreed by the technical service and the approval authority.
+An object or human representing a 5th percentile adult female is placed on each seat cushion as specified by the manufacturer in the same row as the driver seat, or each seat cushion in the first row for vehicles of category X, or the state in which occupants representing a 5th percentile adult female1 are on board the vehicle is simulated by an alternative method specified by the vehicle manufacturer as agreed by the technical service and the approval authority.
 This may also be done for the rear seats at the request of the vehicle manufacturer;

 (c) The vehicle is in normal operation;

-(d) The safety-belts of the seats of front passengers in the same row as the driver's seat is are unbuckled;
+(d) The safety-belt of seats other than the driver’s seat, or seats in the first row for vehicles of category X, is unbuckled;

 (e) The test vehicle is driven, at the choice of the manufacturer, under one of the conditions in paragraphs 2.1.2.1. to 2.1.2.3. of this annex or combination thereof;

-(f) The state of the safety-belt reminder is checked for all of the seats of front passengers seat(s) in the same row as the driver's seat for each condition (a) to (e).”
+(f) The state of the safety-belt reminder is checked for all of the seat(s) in the same row as the driver's seat, or all the seat(s) in the first row for vehicles of category X, for each condition (a) to (e).”

 Annex 3, 2.3., amend to read: